 Applying to Adopt?
 Start here.

 Congratulations on choosing to adopt a dog from the German Shepherd Dog Rescue of Georgia.
 We’re sure you’ll enjoy your adoption experience!
 Our goal is to best match you and our GSDRGA dogs.
 Please fill out our application so we can best serve you.
+Applications with missing or incomplete information will not be processed.

 Please review our Adoptions Policies prior to submitting your application.

-Coming Soon - Zoey!
+Coming to GSDRGA Soon - Penny!

 Meet Emma!